List of HD channels in Ireland

 This is a list of current high definition channels that are available in Ireland, those coming in the future and those that have ceased broadcasting.

 All HD channels in Ireland broadcast at 1080i.

-There are currently two channels available to Saorsat viewers, three channels available to Saorview viewers, one-hundred-and-ten channels available to Sky Ireland viewers and sixty-three channels available to Virgin Media Ireland viewers on their respective EPGs.
+There are currently two channels available to Saorsat viewers, three channels available to Saorview viewers, one-hundred-and-seven channels available to Sky Ireland viewers and sixty-nine channels available to Virgin Media Ireland viewers on their respective EPGs.